Henry12116/hackee-dispatch/README.md

 	TriggerServerEvent('dispatch:createDispatch', Config)
 end)
 ```
 This event takes a `Config`, which you would have to define for your resource.
-See the example resource for more info.
+The `Config` can consist of a singular dispatch squad or multiple dispatch squads, the choice is yours!
+See the [example resource config](https://github.com/Henry12116/hackee-dispatch/blob/master/example/config.lua) for more info.

 ### dispatch:stopDispatch
 ```lua